Type MLA OLED

 Really, we can consider the two TVs as being priced the same, and this price parity likely isn't a coincidence.
 LG and Samsung are locked in a seemingly endless war for TV domination, and the pricing of these models appears to be the latest battleground.
 That's great news for buyers, as we can expect pretty regular discounts as each brand attempts to outdo the other.

 You can see the latest, lowest prices for each model below.

 LG G3 vs Samsung S95C: design

 The LG G3 looks very similar to the G2 it replaces.
 This is a TV that's specifically designed to be wall-mounted, to the extent that there's not even a stand included in the box.
 Instead, it's bundled with the Zero Gap wall mount, which is (as the name suggests) a wall mount that allows the TV to sit more or less flush against the surface to which it's mounted.
-It looks like a renamed version of the same wall mount found on the G2, but the minimalist floating design looks as sharp as ever.
+There's nothing new here since last year, but the minimalist floating design looks as sharp as ever.

 Elsewhere, the LG G3 features very slim bezels around its 4K OLED panel, continuing the minimalist styling.
-It is also made of the same Composite Fibre material as last year's model, which makes the TV both light and sturdy and should help make the unboxing and setup process mostly painless.
+It is also made of the same Composite Fibre material as last year's model, which makes the TV both light and sturdy and should help make the unboxing and set-up process mostly painless.

 LG is continuing with the same excellent remote as before, complete with motion sensor control capabilities, a microphone for voice operation and shortcut buttons for easy access to streaming services.